BAbrandon/CTFs/TokyoWesterns/FreshenUploader/README.md

 1 === true  = Flase
 ```

-We need to get past the if statment in order for us to download the file, in order for it to get past the if statment the stripos would have to output 0 or false
+We need to get past the if statement in order for us to download the file, to achieve this stripos would have to output 0 or false

 In order for stripos to output a 0 file_list would have to be the start of the query